Opportunities From: Santa Clara Valley Open Space Authority

 Notes:

-Please review the information below to ensure you're ready to go!If cloudy or inclement weather is forecasted, volunteers will be directly informed by either OSA staffPro-tip:Bring layers, good shoes, water, snacks, and everything you need to be self-sufficient for the eventThis is a popular event! - know that we'll have a full crew and roster.
+Please review the information below to ensure you're ready to go!If you find that you can no longer make it, please cancel your attendance ASAP and email Kat so that we can make sure that this event is properly staffed.If cloudy or inclement weather is forecasted, volunteers will be directly informed by either OSA staffPro-tip:Bring layers, good shoes, water, snacks, and everything you need to be self-sufficient for the eventThis is a popular event! - know that we'll have a full crew and roster.
 OSA's team is here to support how we can - please let us know if there are specific ways we can do soVolunteers need to have attended OSA's interpretive host training to participate AND be enrolled in the volunteer portal.
 Questions?
 Email Kat Hill at khill@openspaceauthority.org

 What we told the public: